 Network consolidation can help a virtual infrastructure run more efficiently and cost-effectively.
-With consolidation, administrators can have fewer network peripherals
+With consolidation, administrators can have fewer network peripherals and ports to purchase and manage -- while boosting network and server performance.
+But network consolidation comes with potential downsides, such as security concerns.

 The first of this two-part series on network design principles for virtualization focused on server virtualization hardware and storage protocols.
 Now, in part two, I discuss the pros and cons of network consolidation and virtualization.